nicode3141/SatisfactoryCloud/README.md

 Cloud for Satisfactory Saves

-## IMPORTANT: please rename File before uploading.
+## IMPORTANT: Rename Files before uploading.
 ### Only Files starting with SatisLD will be uploaded.